+count Return number of occurrences of value.

-count(value) from_dict(d) Re-create the ISA from a dictionary representation. index(value, [start, [stop]]) Raises ValueError if the value is not present. to_dict() Create a JSON-serializable representation of the ISA.
+from_dict(d) Re-create the ISA from a dictionary representation.

+index Return first index of value.

+to_dict() Create a JSON-serializable representation of the

+ISA.

 edges Alias for field number 1 qubits Alias for field number 0 class pyquil.device.Specs